 You can choose the speed of learning

 Forgetting index is the proportion of elements that are not remembered at repetitions.
-It is usually expressed as a percentage.
-For example, if you choose the forgetting index of 10%, SuperMemo will try to make sure that you remember 90% of elements at repetition time.
-The higher the forgetting index the faster you learn but the less you remember!
+It is usually expressed as percentage.
+For example, if you choose the forgetting index equal 10%, SuperMemo will try to make sure that you remember 90% of elements during a repetition.
+The higher the forgetting index the faster you learn but ... the less you remember!
 You can choose the default forgetting index with Tools : Options : Learning : Forgetting index.

 Extreme values of the forgetting index can be frustrating

 SuperMemo makes it possible to choose a forgetting index in the range from 3% to 20%.
 Very often users of SuperMemo ask why there is a limitation on this range.
-Many of you would be tempted to set the forgetting index to 1% or even 0%.
+We are aware that many of you would be tempted to set the forgetting index to 1% or even 0%.
 This would only result in unnecessary waste of time.
-Forgetting index of 0.00% would mean that the intervals between repetitions should equal 0!
-If you decided to choose the forgetting index of 1%, the repetitions would be so frequent that you would probably be discouraged to ever come back to SuperMemo without ever discovering its power.
-In addition, the spacing effect would make your memories very weak.
-This would shorten intervals further and add more work and frustration.
+Forgetting index equal 0% would mean that the intervals between repetitions should equal 0.
+If you decided to choose the forgetting index equal 1%, the repetitions would be so frequent that you would probably be discouraged to ever come back to SuperMemo without ever discovering its power.

-If you do not have much experience with SuperMemo, you should set the forgetting index to 10%.
-This value is important for psychological reasons.
+If you do not have much experience with SuperMemo, we suggest you set the forgetting index to 10%.
+This is a value that is also important for psychological reasons.
 If the forgetting index is too high, your repetitions will be stressful due to constant problems with recall.
-Your material will seem difficult to remember.
-This can be quite frustrating.
+Your material will seem very difficult to remember.
+This is quite frustrating.
 On the other hand, if the forgetting index is too low, your repetitions will be annoyingly frequent.
 You will experience a sense of wasting your time on needless repetition.

 Changing the forgetting index

-- You can change the default forgetting index in your collection with Tools : Options : Learning : Forgetting index
+- You change the default forgetting index for your collection with Tools : Options : Learning : Forgetting index.

 Forgetting indexes used in SuperMemo